junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

 They wait and wait.
-Night turns to day, Sam leaves temporarily on the second day to grab some food and comes back finding Dean sitting on the bench closest to the sand, never leaves his eyes from the portal, like he's afraid he might miss the angel if he even blinks.
+Night turns to day, Sam leaves temporarily on the second day to grab some food and comes back finding Dean sitting on the bench closest to the sand, never leaves his eyes from the portal, as if he's afraid he might miss the angel if he even blinks.

 "We can take turn watching."
-Sam offers, handing his brother a burger with extra cheese.
+Sam offers, handing his brother a wrapped burger with extra cheese.

-Dean bites his food absent-mindedly and doesn't answer.
+Dean bites the food absent-mindedly and doesn't answer.
 But by the night of the next day, the exhaustion wins the silent argument.

 "Wake me up if anything happens.
 Anything."
 Dean emphasizes, warningly.

-"Yes, yes.
-Now go."
-Sam rolls his eyes.
+"Yes, yes, Jeez."
+Sam rolls his eyes, "Now go."

 Dean lies down on the back seat of the Impala and immediately falls asleep.

 Dreams never serve him well.
 The dreams about the Pit that butchers him, the Cage that swallows his brother, the glowing light that turns his best friend into something worse, the monster land that keeps his hair always on ends, and then more.
-Everything he experienced, everyone he lost, the dreams always seem to find a way to dig the old memory back up and remind him how fresh the wounds still are.
+Everything he experienced, everyone he lost, he might be able to shove things to the back of the head when his mind is clear, but the dreams always seem to be able to find a way to dig the old memories back up and remind him how fresh the wounds still are.

 He rolls uneasily on the back seat, still not wake up yet.

 He is walking into a small middle-age-looking village.
 The houses are shabby, the road is dirty and stained.
 The whole vision looks bleak, like cutting out from a black-and-white silent movie from 20s.
-There is no color, no sound.
-That is why he thought the stains on the road might just be dirt, or maybe just what's left of horseshit, if it's an age with horse cart.
+There is no color, no sound, no life.
+The stains on the road look just like dirt, or maybe what's left of horseshit, if it's an age with horse cart.
+He doesn't give anything much attention, just keeps walking, has a vague urgent feeling that he is doing something, that he needs to go somewhere fast, that he needs to find something -- or someone -- fast.

-But then he sees them, the bodies.
+And then he sees them, the bodies.
 Piles of piles of bodies down the road, in front of the houses, down the ditches, by the road.
-The stains are not smudge, he realizes, they are blood, too much blood, dripping from these dead bodies, flowing and forming into a stream.
+The stains are not smudge, he realizes, they are blood, too much blood, dripping thickly from these dead bodies, flowing and forming into a stream, and then river.
 All the bodies have deadly black spots on the face and bare skins, all have a horror expression ghosting on the face long after they can feel anything anymore.
 All have black charred wings behind their backs.

 This is an angel black death town, with no survivors.
 Dean realizes, horrifiedly.
 He walks down the road, doesn't really want to look at any of the bodies or their faces, but the image is right in front of him, they're everywhere.
 They just look so... human.
 Dean feels his heart knot with apprehension.

-He continues walking down the road, not sure what he's looking for or where it's leading him to.
+He continues walking down the road, not sure what he's looking for or where the feet are leading him to.
 Until he finds someone sitting by the corner of a wall, still moving, though barely.
 He runs to him, kneeling down, and recognizes this is Cass.
 Except, the body almost looks nothing like Cass.
 It's all covered with black spots that continue spreading, his eyes shadowed with dark fog, his mouth and nose oozing with black goo.
 He's dying, and Dean can do nothing to save him.

 "Cass?
 Cass!"
 Dean yells.
 He doesn't dare to touch him, in case it causes him more pain.
-His hands reach out to his shoulder tentatively, hovers, but takes back hesitantly moments later before contact.
+His hands reach out to his shoulder tentatively, hovers, but takes back hesitantly moments later without contact.
 All he can do is just keeping calling his dying best friend's name.

 Castiel hears him.
 His swollen eyes somehow manage to look through the shadow and look into his.